MOPLA 2019 Photo Book Exhibition

 As a photographer and curator, I was struck by the diversity and quality of the books selected for the exhibit.
 The 35 books were laid out on three tables, two of which were constructed just for the exhibition.
 The type of books included a wide range from pamphlets, periodicals, and stiff and hard cover books.
 Both self-published and those produced by publishing houses were present as one may expect from global submissions.
 Interesting designs of note include lay-flat bindings that are uncovered on the side, unique loose inserts within the pages, and a hard-cover book complete with an inside pocket.
 The gallery is spacious, enhanced by the high ceiling and bright lights streaming through high walls of windows on one side.
 Since first visiting in March I have always loved this gallery.
 If you have not seen the new gallery space, I’d recommend attending one of its exhibit openings.

-Among the many excellent photo book offering, a few standouts are:
+Among the many excellent photo book offerings, a few standouts are:

 Treasures, Objects I’ve Known all my Life by Bootsy Holler.
 The simple and yet poignant images of her mother’s “treasures” resonate with my recollection of memories past.
 The book was cleverly designed as a book of postcards with a nice book cover/wrap in a foldable box.
 Holler shares her childhood memories on the back of the postcards, which add insightful and personal enrichment to the entire work.
 The book is unique because one could potentially tear out a post card and mail it.
 Perhaps it would be best to buy two books — one is to keep!
 It is a limited edition of 250 with an artist signature at the back of the book.